Pepsi Spire

-Pepsi Spire is a touch screen soda fountain introduced by PepsiCo.
+Pepsi Spire is a touch screen soda fountain introduced by PepsiCo in 2014.
 The Spire's main competitor is the Coca-Cola Freestyle.
 Currently, Spire is available to retailers in two models, 2.0 and 5.0.
 It was designed by the Japanese machinery company Mitsubishi Heavy Industries.

+History

+The Spire was first unveiled at the National Restaurant Association trade show in May 2014.

 Choices

 The Spire has up to eight flavor options, depending on retailer selection: Cherry, Vanilla, Strawberry, Lemon, Raspberry, Lime, Grape and Peach.

 Pepsi also markets their major brands for the machine, including: